 In 2017 the Church of the Ascension entered into a shared ministry arrangement with St. John's Episcopal Church as part of the Richmond Episcopal Ministries.
 During this time we examined our vision for Ascension and ways to strengthen our finances and in June 2018 welcomed the Rev. William Baker as our curate.
 Fr.
 Bill was still a deacon when he arrived but we celebrated his ordination in September of that year with great enthusiasm.
 Fr.
 Bill's outgoing and welcoming personality made him easy to love and we tackled difficult subjects, such as our painful history of slave ownership and end of life decisions and plans for Ascension's future.
 We also welcomed people from other churches and diverse faiths- hosting a Friendship Dinner in February 2020.

 Our shared relationship with St. John's continued with Fr Bill overseeing both churches until he was appointed Priest-in-Charge of Ascension in January 2020.
 Shortly after the pandemic began.
 The Church of the Ascension was one of the first churches to start broadcasting Sunday service at first using Fr Bill's phone on a music stand and then purchasing and installing a camera that we still use today.
 Zoom Bible study and Book Club soon followed.
 We were one of the first churches to reopen to in-person worship in July 2020.
 In September of 2021 Fr.
 Bill announced that he was leaving to become rector of a parish in Tarrytown.
 We had hoped that he would join the list of rectors at the Church of the Ascension, but our parish has continued to support each other during this interim period, both financially and spiritually.
 On January 8, 2023 we announced that the Rev. John Shirley will join us as our Priest-in-Charge beginning on Sunday, February 19, 2023.
-We look forward to revitalizing our Godly Play ministry in the future and welcoming a priest -in-charge in the coming year.
+We look forward to his arrival.

 Ascension is an open and welcoming parish that values the traditions of the past and desires to carry them forward to the future.